Azure-Samples/cognitive-services-studybot-csharp/Study Bot/README.md

 1. The search query also shows the term in the encyclopedia and Microsoft Academic.

-1. Experiment by adding or removing your QnA Maker knowledge base question and answers (in qnamaker.ai) and your LUIS intents/utterances (luis.ai).
+1. Experiment by adding or removing your QnA Maker knowledge base question and answers (in qnamaker.ai) and your LUIS intents/utterances (in luis.ai) and try new queries based on these changes.